Resonic and Virus Scanners (AV)

 Slowdowns and Exclusions

-Aside from potentially reporting false positives AV scanners can have a serious impact on Resonic's startup speed or generally reduce the application's performance.
+Aside from potentially reporting false positives AV scanners may have a serious impact on Resonic's startup speed or generally reduce the application's performance.
+This is mostly true for versions up to 0.9.4.
 In extreme cases of bug-ridden AV engines startup might take between 15 and 30 seconds.

 Make sure you always update your AV scanner to the latest version.